Trump administration returning Senate torture report

 - The Senate report was initially sent to federal agencies in the hope that it could eventually be made public

-(CNN)The CIA and director of national intelligence will return their copies of the Senate intelligence committee's massive 6,700-page report on the CIA's interrogation and detention program under the George W. Bush administration, a Senate aide confirmed to CNN Friday.
+(CNN)The CIA, CIA inspector general and director of national intelligence will return their copies of the Senate intelligence committee's massive 6,700-page report on the CIA's interrogation and detention program under the George W. Bush administration, a Senate aide confirmed to CNN Friday.

 The decision means it's highly unlikely the report -- which concluded that interrogation techniques such as waterboarding did not elicit useful intelligence from detainees -- will be made public so long as Republicans control the Senate and the White House.
+Democrats are concerned it will never see the light of day if the copies are destroyed.

 The report, written under then-intelligence chairwoman Sen. Dianne Feinstein when Democrats controlled the Senate, has remained classified, except for an executive summary that was released when the report was completed in 2014.
 The report concluded that interrogation techniques such as waterboarding did not elicit useful intelligence from detainees.

-The Senate report was sent to federal agencies in the hope that it could eventually be made public, but Senate intelligence chairman Richard Burr, R-North Carolina, has asked the administration to return the copies to the Senate, which is not subject to the Freedom of Information Act.
-Republicans criticized the study as unfairly targeting the CIA and ignoring the intelligence gained under the interrogation program.
+The Senate report was sent to federal agencies in the hope that it could eventually be made public, but Senate intelligence chairman Richard Burr, R-North Carolina, has asked the administration to return the copies to the Senate.

+The DC Circuit Court of Appeals ruled last year that the report was a congressional record, which is not subject to the Freedom of Information Act, which Burr said was why he has asked that the agencies return the documents to the Senate.

+"I have directed my staff to retrieve copies of the congressional study that remain with the Executive Branch agencies and, as the committee does with all classified and compartmented information, will enact the necessary measures to protect the sensitive sources and methods contained within the report," Burr said in a statement.

 The administration's decision to return the reports to the Senate was first reported by The New York Times.